deadwishmen/CAER-S/README.md

 You can download the pretrained CAER-S model which achieves a test accuracy of **76.81%** at [this link](https://drive.google.com/file/d/1HxHZQmWnXbhYV0_HU2q-2fcC3twtGJZp/view?usp=sharing).

 ## Acknowledgements
-Many thanks to Victor Huang for an amazing [Pytorch-template](https://github.com/victoresque/pytorch-template).
+Many thanks to Victor Huang and Khanh Nguyen for an amazing [Pytorch-template](https://github.com/victoresque/pytorch-template) , [Pytorch-CAER](https://github.com/ndkhanh360/CAER).